Codepath-Projects/Image-Diary/README.md

 **Required Features**

--[] User can create a new account
+- [ ] User can create a new account
--[] User can login
+- [ ] User can login
--[] User can take a picture
+- [ ] User can take a picture
--[] User can create a new diary entry
+- [ ] User can create a new diary entry
--[X] User can view a list of their past diary entries -[X] User can choose a picture from saved photos on their phone
+- [X] User can view a list of their past diary entries
+- [X] User can choose a picture from saved photos on their phone

 **Stretch Features**

--[] User can view past diary entries in a calendar view -[] User can include audio/sounds in their diary entries -[] User can use geolocation to see where they took their photos -[] User can filter their diary entries by tags
+- [ ] User can view past diary entries in a calendar view
+- [ ] User can include audio/sounds in their diary entries
+- [ ] User can use geolocation to see where they took their photos
+- [ ] User can filter their diary entries by tags
--[] User can customize their diary (ex. colors).
+- [ ] User can customize their diary (ex. colors).

 ### 2. Screen Archetypes